MSLNZ/msl-package-manager/docs/new_package_readme.rst

    A regex search is performed when filtering environment_ names for the ``--include`` and ``--exclude`` options.

-.. _envstest-cli:
+.. _condatests-cli:

 command line
 ++++++++++++

 Run the tests with all conda environment_\'s using the ``setup.py tests`` command (see :ref:`create_readme_setup`).
-This assumes that a :ref:`envstest-ini` does not exist (which could change the default options).
+This assumes that a :ref:`condatests-ini` does not exist (which could change the default options).

 .. code-block:: console

-   python envstest.py
+   python condatests.py

 Run the tests with all conda environment_\s that include "py" in the environment_ name

 .. code-block:: console

-   python envstest.py --include py
+   python condatests.py --include py

 .. code-block:: console

-   python envstest.py -i py
+   python condatests.py -i py

 Run the tests with all conda environment_\s and exclude those that contain "py26" and "py33" in the environment_ name

 .. code-block:: console

-   python envstest.py --exclude py26 py33
+   python condatests.py --exclude py26 py33

 .. code-block:: console

-   python envstest.py -x py26 py33
+   python condatests.py -x py26 py33

 .. tip::